Veldin Hodža: International career

 From 2018, until 2024, Hodža has been part of Croatia at youth international level, respectively has been part of the U17, U18, U19 and U21 teams and he with these teams played thirty matches and scored three goals.
 On 15 June 2023, Hodža was included in Croatia U21's 23-man squad for the UEFA Euro 2023 held in Georgia and Romania, where he played in two of the three group stage matches, one as a substitute, and one as a starter as Croatia finished third in their group and did not advance to the knockout stage.

 In October 2023, Hodža's agent confirmed that the Kosovo national team had shown interest in him, following a meeting between Football Federation of Kosovo president Agim Ademi and the player three months earlier after his 2023–24 UEFA Europa Conference League second qualifying round match with Rijeka against Dukagjini.

 On 12 June 2025, the Football Federation of Kosovo announced that Hodža had decided to represent their national team.
 On 29 August 2025, he accepted Kosovo's call-up for the 2026 FIFA World Cup qualification matches against Switzerland and Sweden.
 On 2 September 2025, Hodža's request to switch international allegiance to Kosovo was approved by FIFA.
 His debut with Kosovo came six days later in the 2026 FIFA World Cup qualification match against Sweden after coming on as a substitute at last minutes in place of Florent Muslija.

 Personal life

-Born in Rijeka, Hodža is of Gorani origin from Restelicë.
+Born in Rijeka, Hodža is of Gorani origin from Restelicë, Dragash.